The labour standoff between the B.C. Maritime Employers Association and dock foremen isn’t even a week old and already its effects are being felt.

 “Lack of involvement of the federal government is creating all these problems,” she added.

-The ILWU Ship and Dock Foreman Local 514 said the union had planned only limited job action on Monday with a ban on overtime and a refusal to implement tech change.
+Earlier in the week, the ILWU Ship and Dock Foreman Local 514 said that the union had planned only limited job action on Monday with a ban on overtime and a refusal to implement tech change.

 Employers say the final offer includes a 19.2 percent wage increase over a four-year term along with other improvements, while workers say the deal does not address what future staffing levels will look like with the advent of port automation.